edgedb/edgedb/docs/intro/schema.rst

 ======

-This page is intended as a rapid-fire overview of EdgeDB's schema definition language (SDL) so you can hit the ground running with EdgeDB.
+This page is intended as a rapid-fire overview of Gel's schema definition language (SDL) so you can hit the ground running with Gel.
 Refer to the linked pages for more in-depth documentation!

 Scalar types